-General Partner and Adviser to a Private Fund
+• General Partner and Adviser to a Private Fund

-The Adviser manages equity and fixed income securities, principally U.S. stocks and bonds, with a focus on: Private Wealth Clients, Institutional Clients, and Platform (all-inclusive wrap programs and Unified Management Agreement) accounts.
+The Adviser manages equity and fixed income securities, principally U.S. stocks and bonds, with a focus on: Private Wealth Clients, Institutional Clients, and Platform (all-inclusive wrap and Unified Management Agreement) accounts.
 The Adviser also serves as Investment Adviser to the four GLA Mutual Funds within the Managed Portfolio Securities Trust, a registered investment company, The Chicago Trust Company, N.A., and as General Partner and Adviser to the GLA Small Cap Focus Fund, L.P.; an unregistered private placement pursuant to Regulation D under the Securities Act.
-The Advisor serves as sub-adviser to clients of other investment advisers.
-The Adviser's sub-advisory arrangements, Private Wealth Direct Account Program, MAS

-ETF Program, Institutional Investment Management Program, Public Safety Program, and the GLA Small Cap Focus Fund, L.P. are described in this brochure.
-The Guided Account Program and Multi-Asset Strategy Program are firm sponsored all-inclusive fee programs, which are described in separate brochures and are available to clients upon request.
+The Adviser serves as sub-adviser to clients of other investment advisers.
+The Multi-Asset Strategy Program is described in this brochure.
+The Adviser's sub-advisory arrangements, Private Wealth Direct Account Program, MAS ETF Program, Institutional Investment Management Program, Public Safety Program, GLA Small Cap Focus Fund, L.P. and the Guided Account Program are described in separate brochures and are available to clients upon request.
 The Adviser also participates in equity all-inclusive fee programs through various 3rd party sponsors.